Disappearance of Maura Murray: Prior to disappearance

 In November 2003, three months before her disappearance, Murray admitted to using a stolen credit card to order food from several local restaurants.
 The charge was continued in December, to be dismissed after three months' good behavior.

 On the evening of February 5, 2004, while she was on duty at her security job on the UMass Amherst campus, Murray spoke on the phone with her older sister, Kathleen, discussing the latter's relationship problems with her fiancé.
 Around 10:30 p.m., while still on her shift, Murray reportedly broke down in tears.
 When her supervisor arrived at her desk, Murray was "just completely zoned out.
 No reaction at all.
 She was unresponsive."
 The supervisor escorted Murray back to her dorm room around 1:20 a.m.
 When asked what was wrong, Murray said two words: "My sister."
-The exact contents of this call would remain unknown until October 2017, when Kathleen publicly explained the conversation: Kathleen, an alcoholic, had been discharged from a rehabilitation clinic that evening, and on the way home, her fiancé took her to a liquor store, which caused a relapse.
+The exact contents of this call remained unknown until October 2017, when Kathleen publicly explained the conversation: Kathleen, an alcoholic, had been discharged from a rehabilitation clinic that evening, and on the way home, her fiancé took her to a liquor store, which caused a relapse.

 On Saturday, February 7, Murray's father, Fred, visited UMass Amherst.
 He told investigators he and Murray went car shopping that afternoon and later went to dinner with a friend of his daughter.
 Murray dropped her father off at his motel room and, borrowing his Toyota Corolla, returned to campus to attend a dorm party.
 She arrived at 10:30 p.m.
 At 2:30 a.m. on Sunday, February 8, she left the party.
 At 3:30 a.m., en route to her father's motel, Murray struck a guardrail on Massachusetts Route 9 in Hadley, causing nearly $10,000 worth of damage to her father's car.
 The responding officer wrote an accident report, but there is no documentation of field sobriety tests being conducted.
 Murray was driven to her father's motel and stayed in his room the rest of the morning.
 At 4:49 a.m., there was a cell phone call placed to her boyfriend from Fred's phone.
 The participants and content of the phone call remain unknown.

 Later that morning, Fred learned that the damage to his vehicle would be covered by his auto insurance.
 He rented a car, dropped Murray off at UMass Amherst and departed for Connecticut.
 At 11:30 that night, Fred called his daughter to remind her to obtain accident forms from the Massachusetts Registry of Motor Vehicles.
 They agreed to talk again Monday night to discuss the forms and fill out the insurance claim via phone.